divaprotocol/oracles/docs/Tellor.md

-### Notes

-Note that nothing prevents you from submitting a value to Tellor protocol.
-Before submitting a value to Tellor protocol, check whether the corresponding pool is already confirmed.
-Also, please note that values submitted prior to pool expiry time will be considered invalid.

-# Tellor adapter for DIVA Protocol - Documentation
+# Tellor adapter for DIVA Protocol v1 - Documentation

-This documentation outlines the functionality of the Tellor adapter for DIVA Protocol.
+This documentation outlines the functionality of the Tellor adapter for DIVA Protocol v1.

 ## Table of contents